gormaniac/caic-python/doc/source/usage.rst

 Non-paginating `caicpy.client.CaicClient` methods (all except `avy_obs` and `field_reports`) catch HTTP network errors and JSON decode errors and reraise them as `caicpy.errors.CaicRequestException`s.
 Pydantic validation errors are caught and cause a return value of `None`.

 The paginating `caicpy` methods intercept exceptions to attempt retries.
 Exceptions are logged, but ultimately, these methods will return an empty list if too many errors ocurred.
-But they may return partial data if errors ocurred but not enough to reach the max.
+However, they may return partial data if errors ocurred but not enough to reach the max.

 Examples
 --------